 Paul says the Law is not for the righteous, but "for murderers of fathers and murderers of mothers, for manslayers..."
-These are people who lack love.
+These are people full of hate, not love.

 The law is "For fornicators, for sodomites..."
-It's not love to use a person for sexual gratification with no regard to what's morally and spiritually best for them.
+It's not love to use a person for sexual gratification with no regard for what's morally and spiritually best for them.

-The long arm of the Law is "for kidnappers," Love doesn't steal another person's freedom and force them to comply against their will....
+The long arm of the Law is "for kidnappers" - Love doesn't steal another person's freedom and force them to comply against their will....
 And it's "for liars, for perjurers..."
 Love doesn't deceive or distort the truth.

-Laws are necessary because people lack love.
+Laws are necessary where people lack love.

 "And if there is any other thing that is contrary to sound doctrine, according to the glorious gospel of the blessed God which was committed to my trust."
+And this is why when the Gospel arrives the Law becomes irrelevant, for sound doctrine produces great love.